Semantic Search and the Semantic Web

-As a simple example, let’s say you go to Google and search for jaguar, as you see to the right.
+As a simple example, let’s say you go to Google and search for “jaguar”, as you see below.

 However, what if you were searching for jaguar, the predatory black feline?
 Or Jaguar, the Mac 10.2 operating system?
 Or Jaguar, the Atari system?
 Even on Google, straightforward keyword searching does not take into account the context of your search, nor does it understand the meaning of the documents.

 In an attempt to do a better job, Semantic Search technologies employ various methods (NLP, statistical modeling, etc.), to categorize and/or cluster related documents to ease searching.

 Google and Bing have both already been doing this on the Web for specific topics.
 For example, if you go to Google and search for “Boston restaurants”, as you see below, Google will not simply return documents with the words Boston restaurants in them; instead, Google will instead you some restaurants.